KevinGastelum/MyDataEngineering/01._AWS_DataEngineeringProject/README.md

 ### AWS Glue Setup with AWS Athena

-Fetching the data from the S3 bucket with AWS Glue
+Fetching and cleaning data from S3 bucket with AWS Glue:

-In order to work with the data stored in the S3 bucket we need to set up AWS Glue

-Set up a crawler to automatically discover new data and keep the catalog up to date

 ```python
 import sys